aoxrud-ww/web-accessibility-tips/README.md

   - usually navigating between interactive elements like text inputs, buttons, etc...
 - **Screen reader**
   - assistive technology that reads the page
-  - offers a "virtual cursor" where it highlights areas on the page with a virtual cursor
+  - offers a "virtual cursor" where it highlights areas on the page
   - navigates page using special keyboard keys

 When building a feature consider how it can be navigated through multiple mediums.